sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 > * `-d`: option used to specify the path to the input sequence file.
 > * `-x`: the frequency with which the samples are saved can be specified, e.g., `-x 500` would save every 500 samples "forever" or until the chains are stopped.
 If a second number is included, however, one can also specify the number of samples that are to be collected so that the chains can stop.
 E.g., `-x 500 20000` would make `PhyloBayes` collect samples every 500 iterations until a total of 20,000 samples are saved, after which the chain will stop.

 While yesterday you learnt how to use ML-based approaches to compare different evolutionary models, today you will learn how to use **cross-validation** to do so!

-First, we will create our working environment:
+First, we will create our working environment so that we can have as many directories (folders) as models we are going to be testing:

 ```sh
 # Run from `mpi-pb`